laravel/docs/events.md

         }
     }

-<a name="::-events"></a>
+<a name="dispatching-events"></a>
-## Firing Events
+## Dispatching Events

-To fire an event, you may pass an instance of the event to the `event` helper.
+To dispatch an event, you may pass an instance of the event to the `event` helper.
 The helper will dispatch the event to all of its registered listeners.
 Since the `event` helper is globally available, you may call it from anywhere in your application:

     <?php